armadillu/ofxRemoteUI/README.md

 Use the supplied OSX Client to view and edit your shared parameters.

-## MIDI
+## Controller Bindings
-The ofxRemoteUI OSX client allows to bind any midi control to any of your params.
+The ofxRemoteUI OSX client allows to bind any midi control / joystick axis / button to any of your params.
+To do so, do this:
-To Bind any connected MIDI controller slider/knob to a param, do this:

 1. Click on a param name on the main Window.
 It will start blinking.
-2. Rotate/slide your device's knob/slider.
+2. roate/push/press your external device control (joystick, gamepad button, midi slider, knob, etc).
 3. Done!
-You can now control that param from your midi device.
+You can now control that param from your device.

 You can Save/Load/Edit/Clear your midi bindings from the "MIDI Bindings" window.